ShubhamJaiswal-Engg/Oasis_Infobyte_internship/Task-1/README.md

-# It is calculator project using JavaScript
+# It is ToDo list using HTML5, CSS and JavaScript